Google to verify identity of US political ad buyers

-SAN FRANCISCO (AP) — Google says it will do a better job of verifying the identity of political ad buyers in the U.S. by requiring a government-issued ID and other key information.
+SAN FRANCISCO (AP) — Google says it will do a better job of verifying the identity of political ad buyers in the U.S. by requiring a copy of a government-issued ID and other information.

-Google will also require ad buyers to disclose who is paying for the ad.
-Google executive Kent Walker is repeating a pledge he made in November to create a library of such ads that will be searchable by anyone.
-The goal is to have this ready this summer.
+Google will also require the disclosure of who is paying for the ad.
+Google executive Kent Walker is repeating a pledge he made in November to create a library of such ads that will be searchable by anyone by this summer.

 Google's blog post comes short of declaring support for the Honest Ads Act, a bill that would impose disclosure requirements on online ads, similar to what's required for television and other media.
 Facebook and Twitter support that bill.